wyxfhb/jettl/doc/obsidian/1 Notes.md

 ---
 ---

+Actor Type Enum as Transport?
-is there a way to replace the msg set function calls to be in the start and stop? spawn and setup read accessors, add to palette.
+spawn and setup read accessors, add to palette.

-change to not include event based in description, have event and queue
+change to not include event based in description, have event, queue, and notifier.

 add  Read Listened t o Msg